schafeld/webgl-experiment/README.md

 # webgl-experiment
 Experiments with WebGL.
 Inspired by www.webglacademy.com

-(committed via Nitrous)
+(In part worked on via Nitrous)